-The Lunar New Year celebrations of 2019 saw twin space sensations, with China’s “Jade Rabbit” rover, “Yutu”, crawling about on the dark side of the moon while the action-packed science fiction film "The Wandering Earth" shook terrestrial box offices in Beijing and beyond.
+The Lunar New Year celebrations of 2019 saw twin space sensations, with China’s “Jade Rabbit” rover, “Yutu”, crawling about on the dark side of the moon while the action-packed science-fiction film "The Wandering Earth" shook terrestrial box offices in Beijing and beyond.
 The timing seems propitious.
 Whether it be the Chang’e lander, artificial intelligence, or path-breaking satellite transmission using quantum entanglement, Chinese science, hard and soft, is certainly coming of age.
-With the rise of real science in the news, the market for science-tinged entertainment stands to benefit, reminiscent of the heyday of US space exploration and the genesis of space-based dramas such as Star Trek and Star Wars.
+With the rise of real science in the news, the market for science-tinged entertainment stands to benefit, reminiscent of the heyday of US space exploration and the genesis of space dramas such as Star Trek and Star Wars.

-The prolific science fiction writer Liu Cixin, author of the award-winning novel “The Three-Body Problem,” is the inspiration for an impending boom in galactic-scaled films.
-Putting forward bold premises, the author takes the reader on a wild ride, whether through nudging earth out of orbit in search of a new sun, or the complex physics of climate change, three-body interactions, and alien technologies.
-The scenarios are provocative, and the physics borderline psychedelic.
+The prolific science-fiction writer Liu Cixin, author of the award-winning novel “The Three-Body Problem,” is the inspiration for an impending boom in films of galactic scale.
+Putting forward bold premises, the author takes the reader on a wild ride, whether by nudging Earth out of orbit in search of a new sun, or by examining the complex physics of climate change, three-body gravitational interactions, and alien technologies.
+The scenarios are provocative, and the science borderline psychedelic.

 Several decades later, China is proving fertile ground for science fiction, stoking a hunger for scientific wonder at a time when China has invested heavily in technology and science.
 The rise of Chinese science fiction has been championed by Chinese-American author Ken Liu, who has translated Liu Cixin among others.

 The US space race was bookended by such skeptical visions.
-Rod Serling’s “Twilight Zone” (1959-1964) asked searching questions about human nature while Stanley Kubrick’s magisterial “2001: A Space Odyssey” raised red-flags about artificial intelligence and robot-driven spaceships.
+Rod Serling’s “Twilight Zone” (1959-1964) asked searching questions about human nature while Stanley Kubrick’s magisterial 1968 film, “2001: A Space Odyssey,” raised red flags about artificial intelligence and robot-driven spaceships.

 In the USSR, science fiction was one of the few realms that was relatively free of heavy-handed state control.
 Andrei Tarkovsky’s “Solaris,” released in 1972, is a classic of the interstellar psychological genre, based on the 1961 novel by science fiction giant Stanislaw Lem.
-Another Russian film, “Through Brambles to the Stars” directed by Richard Viktorov in 1981, was considered ahead of its time as it imagined a cosmopolitan future featuring an actual actor of African descent rather than usual Soviet blackface.
+Another Russian film, “Through Brambles to the Stars” directed by Richard Viktorov in 1981, was considered ahead of its time as it imagined a cosmopolitan future, and featured an actor of truly African descent rather than the usual Soviet blackface.

-American fans of science fiction have lamented a decline in genre, both in books and film, and, while the correlation may only be a loose one, it’s hard to escape the feeling that the best days of the US-manned space program are over.
+American fans of science fiction have lamented the genre’s decline, both in books and film, and while the correlation may only be a loose one, it’s hard to escape the feeling that the best days of America’s manned space program are over.
 While it’s encouraging to see billionaires pick up some of the slack with commercially driven dreams of space exploration, it does not compare with the sense of national purpose when American scientists, boosted by the tax support of a thriving middle class, made the moon walk a reality.

-The US program, shell-shocked by failures of NASA’s Space Shuttle and the rancor of domestic politics, is not even capable of launching its own astronauts into space.
-The so-called International Space Station, from which China was excluded by design, can only be reached through Russia’s aging Soyuz fleet.
-Yet, as Mexican director Alfonso Cuaron slyly suggests in “Gravity,” released in 2013, it is not improbable that China might one day be called upon to come to the rescue as the programs of the US and Russia languish and fall into disrepair.
+The US program, shell-shocked by the failures of NASA’s Space Shuttle and the rancor of domestic politics, is not even capable of launching its own astronauts into space.
+The so-called International Space Station, from which China was excluded by design, can only be reached by Russia’s aging fleet of Soyuz rockets.
+Yet, as Mexican director Alfonso Cuaron slyly suggests in his 2013 film, “Gravity,” it is not improbable that China might one day be called upon to come to the rescue as US and Russian programs languish and fall into disrepair.

-As long as the nation state, alone or in concert, is the only unit capable of marshalling the money, manpower and knowledge necessary for big science, national chauvinism will be part of the mix, but writers can break the bonds of nationalism with paper and pen.
-The power of Liu Cixin’s work is in part due to inescapable conclusion that science transcends borders, even as humans lock themselves into familiar man-made groupings.
-Liu’s invocation of Cultural Revolution themes adds more than a touch of local color; it’s the age-old story of political madness hobbling human progress, two steps forward, one step back.
+As long as the nation-state, alone or in concert, is the only unit capable of marshalling the money, manpower and knowledge necessary for big science, national chauvinism will be part of the mix, but writers can break the bonds of nationalism with paper and pen.
+The power of Liu Cixin’s work is in part due to the inescapable conclusion that science transcends borders, even as humans lock themselves into familiar man-made groupings.
+Liu’s invocation of Cultural Revolution themes adds more than a touch of local color.
+It’s the age-old story of political madness hobbling human progress: two steps forward, one step back.